 3.12 CHARITABLE DONATIONS

-Member companies may make donations for charitable or philanthropic purposes, provided that the recipient of the donations is a registered charity or a bona fide organisation.
+Member companies may make donations for charitable or philanthropic purposes, provided that the recipient of the donations is a registered charity or another bona fide organisation.
 Charitable donations must not be tied in any way to past, present or potential future use of a member company’s products or services.

 3.13 ETHICAL STANDARDS